EatChipsAndDice/Polychrome/content/_races/human.md

 ### Versatility & Diversity
 Humans are found in environment on Oda, from the frozen tundras of P'tlakeu to deserts of Xiyan.
 Humans are the most adaptable of Oda's intelligent humanoids, and because of that, they exhibit the greatest range of cultural diversity.

-> In countless souls, a world of stories unfurls,
-> Humans, myriad and vast, a whirlwind of pearls.

 {% for subrace in site.subraces %}